caelumproject/Apollo/README.md

 **Usage**

-Run the apollo scipt by executing `./apollo.sh` along with one of the following parameters:
+Run the apollo scipt by executing `bash apollo.sh` along with one of the following parameters:

  - `list` Gives an overview of all accounts
  - `new` Create a new account